-What are the Primary Causes of Sudden Rear Leg Weakness?
+What are the Causes of Sudden Rear Leg Weakness?

 If your cat has experienced significant trauma to its legs, the effects can be noticed immediately.
-Falling, being stepped on, being struck by a vehicle, etc., can all cause sudden symptoms and pressing concerns.
+Falling, being stepped on, being struck by a vehicle, etc., can all cause sudden symptoms.

 When a blood clot dislodges and becomes trapped in the pelvic end of the aorta, it can cause a sharp decrease in blood flow to the legs.

 Clotting blood that is trapped in the saddle area is known as aortic thromboembolism or saddle thrombus.
 This issue is more common in cats that have been diagnosed with heart disease.

 Treatment to dissolve the clot and control the pain is the primary course of action.

 Infectious diseases can leave your cat’s legs feeling weak and useless.
 Infections of the brain, bites from ticks, contamination from eating a rodent, etc., can all lead to various types of infection.